News and Announcements

 Requesting Reasonable Accommodation

 Loudoun County Government makes every effort to ensure its programs and services are accessible.
-Citizens can request accommodations or auxiliary services by contacting the department that is providing the program, service, or activity.
-If you are unsure of what agency, office or department is sponsoring the activity of interest, please contact the county’s ADA Coordinator at 571-258-3282 (TTY 711).
+Community members can request accommodations or auxiliary services by contacting the department that is providing the program, service or activity.
+If you are unsure of what agency, office or department is sponsoring the activity of interest, contact the county’s Accessibility Services Manager at 571-258-3282 (TTY 711) or by email.

-In most cases, at least three business days advance notice is requested in order for reasonable accommodations to be arranged.
-Some programs require that requests be made at least two weeks prior to the start of the activity, so please check with the specific program and make accommodation requests as soon as possible.
+In most cases, at least three business days’ notice is requested in order for reasonable accommodations to be arranged.
+Some programs require that requests be made at least two weeks prior to the start of the activity, so check with the specific program and make accommodation requests as soon as possible.

 Employment Opportunities with Loudoun County Government